Employee advocacy on social media has been a natural & necessary progression.

 Brand motivates the workforce to share their photos on social wearing Reebok products using the unique hashtags like #fitasscompany.

-The brand initiative is focusing on specific targets like running, cycling, weightlifting, etc. The company keeps track of employee content with the hashtag.
+The brand initiative is focusing on specific targets like running, cycling, weightlifting, etc. The company keeps track of employee content with the hashtag & it is an great example of how to get your employees organized.
 In addition, the brand makes sure that the team is passionate about sport & they are avid social media users.

 Statusbrew Social Media Employee Advocacy Tools